dasch-swiss/dsp-api/docs/03-apis/api-v2/xml-to-standoff-mapping.md

 # XML to Standoff Mapping in API v2

-@@toc

 ## General Information

-Please see v1 documentation for general information about the XML to standoff mapping: @ref:[XML To Standoff Mapping in API v1](../api-v1/xml-to-standoff-mapping.md).
+Please see v1 documentation for general information about the XML to standoff mapping: [XML To Standoff Mapping in API v1](../api-v1/xml-to-standoff-mapping.md).

 ## Validating a Mapping and sending it to Knora